Does your Car Insurance cover the Theft of Personal Belongings from your car?

 Only your personal items were stolen from your car

-Now imagine this scenario: you take your car out and park it along the side of the road while you go and buy some vegetables, leaving your phone and laptop inside.
-But when you get back, Oh no! you realize that someone has broken into your car and stolen your phone and laptop! 😞
+Now imagine this scenario: you take your car out and park it along the side of the road while you go and buy some vegetables, leaving your personal belongings like clothes and footwear inside.
+But when you get back, Oh no! you realize that someone has stolen them by breaking into the car ! 😞

 In this case, if you have a basic comprehensive car insurance, or an own damage policy, it will cover the costs of repairs and replacement for any damages to your car, such as broken doors or smashed windows.
 But, it will not cover the stolen items.